Scaling law of individual urban tour behavior: Data

 \section{Data}

-In this study, we use two large-scale empirical datasets to analyze urban individual tour behavior.
-The first dataset consists of Foursquare user check-in records in New York and Los Angeles including 221,128 tips generated by 49,062 users \cite{2012C}.
-Foursquare user check-in data directly reflects voluntary visits to locations, making it particularly valuable for analyzing individual human mobility.
-The second dataset consists of intra-city heavy truck GPS trajectories in Shanghai, and Beijing, collected over a two-week period in 2018\cite{2022TRC}.
-This dataset includes 1,753,957 trips generated by 75,135 heavy trucks, which can reflect individual truck mobility.
-Each record in these two dataset contains an individual ID, timestamp, and geographic coordinates.
-We identify the most frequently visited location for each individual as their base location, and extract tours from their trajectory data.
-Here, we filtered out individuals with trips less than two.
-Table 1 presents the final number of individuals, trips and tours in this study.
+We use Foursquare users' check-in data in our work, which consists of Foursquare users' check-in records in New York and Los Angeles, including 255,204 trips generated by 15,499 users \cite{32}.
+Foursquare users' check-in data directly reflect voluntary visits to locations, making these data particularly valuable for analyzing individual human mobility.
+Each record in these two cities contains an individual ID, timestamp, and geographic coordinates.
+We identify the most frequently visited location for each individual as the base location and extract tours from the trajectory data.
+We filter out individuals with fewer than two trips.
+Table \ref{tab.
+1} presents the final number of individuals, number of trips, number of tours, mean tour length, variance of tour length in the two cities.